This Raspberry Chocolate Chip Pull Apart Coffee Cake is a delicious treat to serve for Mother’s Day breakfast or brunch.

 Until my husband pointed out recently that I go through the house and pull plugs on appliances before we go away for a trip.
 A few months ago we went on vacation for a week.
 When we got home, my husband wanted a cup of coffee for breakfast.
 He turned the coffee maker on and walked away while it warmed up.

 At least I don’t go through the house and check every appliance before going to the grocery store.
 Mom, I know you are reading this…I love you and your funny quirks!

 Want to know another funny thing about me?
-I have finally conquered my fear of yeast.
+I have finally conquered my fear of baking with yeast.
 I know, right?
 I don’t know why I have waited so long to use this easy ingredient.

 I was pleasantly surprised at how easy it is to make dough with yeast.
 Since yeast takes time to rise, I knew my coffee cake wouldn’t be ready until later in the day.
 Not a problem for my kiddos, though.
 They enjoyed heating up pieces in the microwave the next day for breakfast.